Marion Technical College

 Marion Technical College, (Marion Tech or MTC) is a public technical college in Marion, Ohio.
 It shares a campus with Ohio State University at Marion.
 Founded in 1970 with classes beginning in 1971, MTC has awarded over 7,500 associate degrees.
 The college offers associate degrees, certificates, and transfer programs in the areas of Business, Engineering, Information Technology, Public Service, Health, and Arts and Sciences.
-As of 2023, it now offers one bachelor of science degree in Nursing.
+As of 2023, it offered one Bachelor of Science degree in nursing.
 The college practices open admissions.
-High school students comprise about 49% of MTC's enrollment.
+Some Marion Tech professors teach courses at local high schools for qualified students to earn college credits.
+High school students comprise 55% of MTC's enrollment, making them the student majority and the cause of increased enrollment at the college over the past decade.

 Academics

 MTC is accredited by The Higher Learning Commission.

 Transferable programs

 In 2009 the college began offering an Associate of Arts degree and an Associate of Science degree.
 These "pre-bachelor's" degrees comprise liberal arts and sciences education that enable students to transfer to four-year public colleges in the state of Ohio with the first two years of a bachelor's degree complete.
 This transfer process is guaranteed by the Ohio Board of Regents via the Transfer Assurance Guide (TAG).
 In addition to TAG courses, MTC also has articulation agreements with select private colleges in the state of Ohio.
-For instance, the articulation agreement with Heidelberg University (Ohio) located in Tiffin, Ohio states that students who have earned an associate of arts or associate of science degree from MTC and meet the admission requirements of Heidelberg University (Ohio) will be admitted with full junior status.
+For instance, the articulation agreement with Heidelberg University (Ohio) located in Tiffin, Ohio, states that students who have earned an associate of arts or associate of science degree from MTC and meet the admission requirements of Heidelberg University (Ohio) will be admitted with full junior status.
 The articulation agreement with Franklin University states that students who complete an associate degree at MTC can have their credits transferred to Franklin University whereupon they can begin working on and complete an online bachelor's degree from Franklin.
 Mount Vernon Nazarene University (MVNU) in Mount Vernon, Ohio and MTC have an articulation agreement which allows MTC associate degree graduates to transfer their credit to MVNU into their bachelor's degree program.
 In May 2011, Otterbein University in Westerville, OH signed an articulation agreement with MTC that states they will admit and confer full junior status upon any student who completes an associate degree with a 2.0 or higher at MTC.